4d/docs/docs/settings/interface.md

 :::note

 This option can be selected on macOS but will be ignored when the application is executed on this platform.
-The **Run** menu only contains **Test Application**.

 :::